The A to Z of UX - A is for Accessibility - 12 top tips for designing an inclusive user experience

 10. Test, test, and test again

-Unless you have personal experience of someone with a disability, assessing accessibility can be problematic, but is not insurmountable.
+Unless you have personal experience with someone with a disability, assessing accessibility can be problematic, but it is not insurmountable.
 Try putting yourself in the same position and simulate experiences as if you were in the world of the people you are designing for.

 Researching with people with disabilities can also quickly highlight other usability issues.